The Boys (Finnish band): History

 Eero, Jussi & The Boys was founded in April 1964 by Jussi and Eero Raittinen, formerly of the instrumental guitar rock bands The Esquires and The Sounds.
 Its first lineup consisted of Jussi Raittinen (rhythm guitar, vocals), Eero Raittinen (drums, vocals), Kaj Westerlund (lead guitar) and Harri Sjöberg (bass).
 Their debut single consisted of Finnish-language cover versions of The Beatles' "All My Loving" ("Kaikki rakkauteni") and "Do You Want to Know a Secret" ("Salaisuuteni").
 The band also enjoyed early success with a cover of Roy Orbison's "Oh, Pretty Woman" ("Kaunis nainen").
 After Eero Raittinen left the band for a solo career in 1968, they shortened their name to Jussi & The Boys.

 After a hiatus in recording in the late 1960s, The Boys found commercial success during the first half of the 1970s that culminated in winning the Syksyn sävel television song contest in 1974 with the song "Metsämökin tonttu", which became the band's most successful single, peaking at #4 in the Finnish chart and spending five months in the Top 20.
 The albums Mä tahdon rokata and Pojat asialla were certified gold in 1974 and 1975, respectively.
 After dwindling record sales during the latter half of the decade, Eero Raittinen rejoined the band in 1980, and The Boys - now consisting of a nucleus of Jussi and Eero Raittinen and guitarist Eero Lupari - found popularity amongst a younger audience through school concert tours across Finland during the 1980s and 1990s.

 Eero Raittinen quit the band again at the turn of the millennium, and for the remainder of its career, the group again became Jussi & The Boys.
 Eero Lupari ended his 35-year tenure with the band in 2015.
 The Boys released their last album, Rokaten tieni meen, in 2023.
 At the end of their final concert in Helsinki on 17 November 2023, Jussi Raittinen announced his retirement.
-He died three months later in February 2024.
-Eero Raittinen died on 16 July 2025.
+He passed away three months later on February 13, 2024.
+Eero Raittinen passed away on July 16, 2025.